packit/packit.dev/content/docs/guide.md

    At the top of the page appears a red `Hook executed successfully but returned HTTP 401 "X-Gitlab-Token not in request.headers"`.
 4. Wait a bit and check `Issues` of the project and after a while there should be a new confidential `Packit-Service Authentication` issue with the instructions how to finish the setup.
+  (You need to give Packit user `maintainer` permissions to the project and attach a provided token to the webhooks.)

 ##### GitLab Pipelines